-For some customers with smaller ear canals, our EV1 Rechargeable Hearing Aid may be too big for a comfortable fit, in which instance we'd recommend trying an upgrade to the EV3 Rechargeable Hearing Aid, which is smaller.
+For some customers with smaller ear canals, our original Atom series may be too big for a comfortable fit, in which instance we'd recommend trying an upgrade to the Atom 2 series, which is even smaller.

 2. Adjust to find the right volume level